-I know scheduling a little time with your kid is a lot easier said than done and even when I get that time in; my 13 year-old daughter is a bit hard to impress.
+I know scheduling a little time with your kid is a lot easier said than done and even when I get that time in; my 14 year-old daughter and 10-year-old son are a bit hard to impress.
 It feels like it is increasingly getting that much tougher for us parents to compete for our kids’ attention having to keep up with the excitement of a fast-paced movie or television show for their affections.
 And of course it takes a bit of coaxing to get your kid away from their electronic devices- especially girls and their iPad minis- but in those moments where you’re together- sharing an activity and being present in the moment- well- at least for me- those are the precious minutes I cherish.

 And so if you are looking for some great ways to bond with a kid in your life here are 10 fab ways to spend time hangin’ with your kid-or HAVING A PLAYDATE- courtesy of Mary E. DeMuth, who is the author of Authentic Parenting in a Postmodern Culture.
 For the record they are TOTALLY Swoonworthy!